Low Back Pain

 - Repetitive tasks

-The main problem is pain in the low back.
+The back pain may be constant or come and go.
 It may be worse with motion, sitting, standing, bending, and twisting.
-If a nerve is irritated, the pain may spread into the buttock or leg on the affected side.
+If a nerve is irritated, the pain may spread into the buttock or leg on one side.
 Muscle weakness or numbness may also occur.

 When Should I Call My Doctor?